Irregular fibrations of derived equivalent varieties

-Note that $\widehat{B_V}$ is well-defined, \emph{i.e.}, it does not depend on the choice of the non-singular representative $\widetilde f$.
-What happens is that, if $\widetilde V$ is of general type as in Theorem \ref{Thmfibrintro}, then $\widehat{B_V}$ is a \emph{Rouquier-stable subvariety} with respect to any exact equivalence $\DD(X) \simeq \DD(Y)$ (\emph{cf}.
+It is easy to check that $\widehat{B_V}$ is well-defined, \emph{i.e.}, it does not depend on the choice of the non-singular representative.
+What happens is that, if $\widetilde V$ is of general type and of maximal Albanese dimension as in Theorem \ref{Thmfibrintro}, then $\widehat{B_V}$ is a \emph{Rouquier-stable subvariety} with respect to any exact equivalence $\DD(X) \simeq \DD(Y)$ (\emph{cf}.
 Lemma \ref{lemmagentypeRunv}).
 The notion of Rouquier-stable subvarieties was introduced in \cite{calopa:forth} in order to study the derived invariance of certain relative canonical rings.
 Briefly, it refers to abelian subvarieties $\widehat{B_X} \subset \Pic0 X$ that are mapped isomorphically via the Rouquier isomorphism \eqref{intro-rouquier} to abelian subvarieties $\widehat{B_Y}$ of $\Pic0 Y$.
-We refer the reader to \S\S \ref{sectionRunmixed} \and \ref{F0} for the definition and main properties of Rouquier-stable subvarieties.
+We refer the reader to \S\S \ref{sectionRunmixed} and \ref{F0} for the definition and main properties of Rouquier-stable subvarieties.
 The above fact allows us to apply the general results of \S \ref{F0} to the setting of Theorems \ref{Thmfibrintro} and \ref{introbij}.
-The proof of $(ii)$ also builds on the recent kernel's relativization technique of \cite{lieblich+olsson:birational}.
+The proof of $(ii)$ also builds on the latest relativization technique for the kernel \cite{lieblich+olsson:2022}.

 Finally, we note that in fact we prove slightly more general results than those of Theorem \ref{Thmfibrintro}, although in a little less geometric settings (see Theorems \ref{chiposi} and \ref{relkawintro}).
 For instance, we record the following particular case of Theorem \ref{relkawintro}. \begin{corollary} Let $X$ and $Y$ be derived equivalent varieties.
 Assume that $\chi(X, \OO_X) \neq 0$.
 If the (anti)canonical line bundle of the general fiber of the Albanese map of $X$ is big, then $X$ and $Y$ are $K$-equivalent. \end{corollary}